Cockroach Pest Control

 Cockroach Control Treatments: Cockroaches or simply “roaches”, number almost 4000 species, and have an impressive ancestry stretching back some 400 million years.

-In the UK the most common species Cockroaches encountered include:
+Cockroaches In the UK the most common cockroach species include:

 - German Cockroach (Blattella germanica)